udaybadhe/CRUD-api/README.md

 - [Node.js](https://nodejs.org/)
 - [MongoDB](https://www.mongodb.com/)

-## Installation

-To install the dependencies for this API, run the following command in the root directory of the project:

-npm install

 ## Usage

 To start the API, run the following command in the root directory of the project: